-Pompous Politicians, Illiberal Illegality - Honi Soit
+Pompous politicians, illiberal illegality - Honi Soit

 This charge of hypocrisy usually inspires two deflections — a resort to technical definitions and a taxpayer argument, both recycled in a recent op-ed in Quadrant by Peter O’Brien.
 O’Brien’s core argument is premised on a selective quotation of the Oxford English Dictionary definition of “condone”, the insight being that pill testing “condones” risky or offensive behaviour.
 One might similarly argue that by mandating the testing of reserve parachutes, governments “champion” jumping from planes.

-Once these extremely basic incongruencies in Australian drug law are admitted, one is inevitably led to the conclusion that the Berejikian government is desperately trying to rationalise an illiberal and ultimately petty tyranny.
+Once these extremely basic incongruencies in Australian drug law are admitted, one is inevitably led to the conclusion that the Berejikian government is desperately trying to rationalize an illiberal and ultimately petty tyranny.